-Changing the idling stop time with the air conditioning system on The length of time the Stop & Start system will operate when the air conditioning system is on can be changed on the $\bigcirc$ ( $\rightarrow$ P. 98) or $\bigotimes$ ( $\rightarrow$ P. 99).
+Air conditioning system while the engine is stopped by the Stop & Start system ing system is on can be changed on the \bigcirc (\rightarrow P. 104) or \bigcirc (\rightarrow P. 105).
 (The length of time the Stop & Start system will operate when the air conditioning system is off cannot be changed.)